Pie0ne/Kanban-board/README.md

 My personal kanban board.
-To create this app I used HTML/CSS/JavaScript and API
+To create this project I used HTML/CSS/JavaScript and API